tomkp/emv/docs/emv-overview.md

 Data: PIN block
 ```

-The PIN block format: `2x yyyy yyyy FF FF FF FF FF` where x is PIN length and y is each PIN digit.
+The PIN block format: `2x yyyy yyyy FF FF FF FF FF` where x is the PIN length and each y is a PIN digit (0-9).

 ### GET PROCESSING OPTIONS